Low stages of the Taylor tower for r-immersions: Manifold calculus of functors and the Taylor tower for embeddings

 \begin{thm}[\cite{W:EI1}, Theorem 5.1] Suppose $F$ and $G$ are contravariant finitary isotopy functors from $\calO(M)$ to $\Top$ that are polynomial of degree $\leq k$.
 Suppose $T\colon F\to G$ is a natural transformation that is an equivalence for all $U\in \calO_k(M)$.
 Then $T$ is an equivalence for all $U\in \calO(M)$. \end{thm}

-The proof of the next result combines \refT{PolynomialCharacterization} with the fact that embeddings and immersions agree on a single ball.
+The proof of the next result combines \refT{PolynomialCharacterization} with the fact that embeddings and immersions agree on a single ball up to homotopy.
 We will repeat this argument when we deduce that the linearization of the space of $r$-immersions is also the space of immersions.

 \begin{prop}[\cite{W:EI1}, bottom of page 97] The linearization of the space of embeddings is the space of immersions, namely there is an equivalence

 \end{prop}

 There are two natural questions one can ask about the Taylor tower: \begin{enumerate} \item Does the Taylor tower for $F$ converge? \item Does it converge to $F$? \end{enumerate}